León Guinto: Pre-World War II

 Guinto, after serving briefly as private secretary to Senate President Manuel L. Quezon, launched his political career in 1922 by running as member of the Provincial Board of the then Tayabas Province, the home province of his wife Marta Montes.

 By 1925, he pursued the position of representative of the 2nd district of Tayabas under the Lower House of the Philippine Legislature.
 He held the post of legislator for six years until 1928.

 He was elected provincial governor of Tayabas in 1928 but his term was cut short when he was appointed as Commissioner of Public Safety by then American Governor-General Theodore Roosevelt Jr. In the later part of 1933, Governor-General Frank Murphy named undersecretary of the Interior Department.
 By 1934, the Departments of Interior and Labor were merged and Guinto continued to serve as undersecretary.

 In 1940, Guinto was appointed Secretary of Labor in the Commonwealth government of President Manuel L. Quezon.

 Greater Manila's war-time mayor

 By 1942, Guinto was appointed by Jorge B. Vargas, the then incoming chairman of the Japanese-created government structure called the Philippine Executive Commission, to assume the position of mayor of City of Greater Manila and look after the city's administration during the Japanese occupation during World War II.
 Guinto's close relations with the labor sector proved useful to his administration of Greater Manila, of which a number of labor leaders served as heads of the city government departments.
-He held the position until the city's disestablishment in 1944.
+He held the position until 1944, a year before the city was officially disestablished.

 In 1945, Guinto was indicted as a war criminal for collaborating with the Japanese forces.
 A blanket amnesty was issued before the granting of Philippine Independence on July 4, 1946, sparing the former Manila mayor of a war crimes trial.